pbissonho/koin.dart/website/docs/reference/koin-core/definitions.md

 ## Declaring injection parameters

-In any `single`, `factory` or `scoped` definition, you can use injection parameters: parameters that will be injected and used by your definition:
+In any `single`, `factory` or `scoped` definition, you can use injection parameter: parameters that will be injected and used by your definition:

 ```dart
 class MySingle {